In This Article

 • Load balancing

-By effectively distributing incoming client requests across multiple backend servers, HTTP proxies provide load-balancing capabilities that enhance the scalability, availability, and performance of web applications, ultimately delivering a smoother and more efficient user experience.
+By effectively distributing incoming client requests across multiple backend servers, HTTP proxies provide load-balancing capabilities .
+They can enhance the scalability, availability, and performance of web applications, delivering a smoother and more efficient user experience.

 Where to Find an HTTP Proxy?

-An HTTP proxy can help you browse the web anonymously, access geo-blocked content, or filter web content based on predefined rules.
-However, even though you can find HTTP proxies on proxy lists and forums, they are free or shared proxies that are slow, unreliable, and unsafe.
+An HTTP proxy can help you browse the web anonymously, access geo-blocked content, or filter web content based on your HTTP proxy settings and additional software used.
+Even though you can find HTTP options on free proxy lists and forums, they share proxies that are slow, unreliable, and even unsafe.

 Share on